46 DIY Car Detailing Tips That Will Save You Money

 Start at the Top

-DIYers usually start by vacuuming the carpet.
+DIYers usually start by vacuuming the carpet when car cleaning.
 That just pushes dirt from the dash, seats and door panels back onto your freshly cleaned carpet.
-Professional detailers start at the top and work their way down to the carpet.
+Professional detailers start at the top and work their way down to the carpet when detailing cars.

 Suck Up the Dust As You Go